matovu-farid/My-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # My-Portfolio
+This is My personal portfolio.

 ## Description
-This is My personal portfolio.
-It describes my work as software developer including projects and technologies used as well their as screenshots.
+It describes my work as a software developer including projects and technologies used as well as screenshots.
+The website is responsive and looks great on different screen sizes.
+It is built with HTML and CSS

 ![screenshot](./assets/project_screenshot.png)